sakumatto/qortal-minting-logger/README.md

 	crontab -e
 ```

-Place this line/command into it your crontab
+Place this line/command into it your crontab (replacing the path with your actual path)

 ```
 	*/5 * * * * /Users/macos/qortal/check.sh Qb123412345123412341234e74PYHJdaHC QM123412345123412341234e74PYHJdaHC 2>&1